Keenan-Faure/Shopify-Integrator/README.md

 ### Configuring app and shopify setting

 The application consists of settings that needs to be configured, which are, of course, important in the functions of each feature.
 These can be done either over the API using a client like [Postman](https://www.postman.com) or using the front-end of the application.

+Configuring on the front-end can be done by simply heading to the settings page after logging in and then adjusting the setting values.

+Unsaved setting values will not be updated.

 ### Installing Golang